Bolton School Senior Boys

 By participating fully in the activities of the PA, parents are able to support and help their son's school.
 This support ensures that they remain fully conversant with the various happenings within the school and their membership also preserves a school tradition of community spirit, in which both parents and boys can share.

-All parents receive details of the Annual General Meeting, which is held in May of each year, together with information for those parents who wish to join the Committee.
+All parents receive notice of the Annual General Meeting, which is held in the autumn term, together with information for those parents who wish to join the Committee.

 The subscription is currently £12 per annum.
-For administrative convenience, this is included in each boy's fee account and is the main source of income for many of the essential services provided by the PA.
+For administrative convenience, this is included in each boy's fee account and is the main source of income for many of the essential services provided by the PA, such as funding the Teenage Journey programme and the wish list.